 Indoor Playgrounds & Play Cafés

-When the weather is unpredictable, indoor playgrounds are a lifesaver.
-Indy and the surrounding suburbs are packed with spots where kids can climb and slide without sunscreen or rain boots.
+When the weather’s unpredictable, indoor playgrounds are a lifesaver.
+Indy and the surrounding suburbs have plenty of spots where kids can climb and slide without sunscreen or rain boots.

-- The Busy Bee Play Café (NW Indianapolis): Play areas for ages 1–11, plus a cozy café for adults.
+- The Busy Bee Play Café (NW Indianapolis): Play areas for ages 1 to 11, plus a café for adults.

 - Kid’s Planet (Brownsburg): Multi-level indoor playground and arcade for kids up to age 14.